loglia/laravel-client/README.md

 ### `api_key`

 This is the API key that will authenticate your application with Loglia.
-Without it, Loglia won't know which application to relate your logd with.
+Without it, Loglia won't know which application to relate your logs with.
 You should generate an API key in your application settings and set its value here.

 ### `http.header_blacklist`